microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 7. Create the Data Collection Rule.

-### Task 3: Assign Azure Policy Initiative to your Azure Arc resource group
+### Task 3: Enable Azure Monitor for Azure Arc enabled Servers with Azure Policy initiative

 1. Navigate to *Policy* using the top search bar and select *Assignments* in the left navigation pane.